rshilpa16/Customer-Service-Satisfaction/README.md

 FTR day wise is showing normal except day 28th where FTR showing as decreased.

-Regarding CSAT Trend and CSAT % Score trend, day wise, there is increase in the CSAT percentage from 83% to 85%.
+Regarding CSAT Trend and CSAT % Score trend, day wise, there is increase in the CSAT % from 83% to 85%.
 Highest CSAT % is on day 29th with Score 87.22%